bay3s/evo/README.md

 ## Key Features

-* A simple command line interface (CLI) to develop Game AI with neuroevolution.
+* A simple command line interface (CLI) to train and test game AI developed with neuroevolution on Open AI gym.
 * Cross platform
   - Windows, macOS and Linux ready.